Category Archives: 1-2026 Prep

 Refreshments will be available in the Hall after your walk.
 (See ‘our cafe’.)
 Please stay and socialise!

-Walk Leaders: Richard Brundstrom & Matthew Driver & Vicki ?
+Walk Leaders: Richard Brundstrom, Matthew Driver & Vicky Buxton

 Click on the map to see the rough location of this walk.